 Note: A trip to visit a second orphanage after the main tour may be added in addition to either add-on option above.

-Tours will be open to families of children adopted from any province and through any agency; families will separate mid-tour to visit orphanages, and reconnect with the main group in Guilin.
+Tours will be open to families of children adopted from any province and through any agency; families will separate mid-tour to visit orphanages, and reconnect with the main group in Guangzhou.

 “I loved all of it.
 The sightseeing was amazing and the whole experience was great.
 I am so happy that I got to bond with the Holt Guides and the BLAS guides.
 I loved my province the most.
 It was amazing to get to see that.
 It was very special and I have a stronger connection to China than I had before.”